Three Bodies of Water: Orcas Island

 He takes my hand and slips an orange barrel of LSD into it, shiny as candy.
 I take it.
 He grins, we begin.

-Steve, Jason and Jeff have been camping together since grade school.
+Steve, Greg and Jeff have been camping together since grade school.
 The way they tell it: they decided to climb to the highest needle they could find.
 Chasing a chuckwalla they ran down a canyon and saw the rock that looked like a kitchen table.
 Behold, the Kitchen.
 I wonder if this is boy myth.
 An embellished legend.

 But an invitation to the Kitchen is the Holy Grail of invitations.
 The cool desert rat boys would come back from there dusty and tan and tired.
 Telling tales, laughing secret laughs.
 Stoner smiles.
 There is no map to the Kitchen.
 In order to get there you had to be invited.
 And until now I wasn’t the cool girl.
 I have never been to The Kitchen and I have never dropped acid.
 In about an hour it will be impossible to tell which is which.